 In keeping with section 120(a) through (d) of The Higher Education Act of 1965, as amended, including the Drug-Free Schools and Communities Amendments of 1989 (Public Law 101-226), a "Drug Free Schools and Campuses" publication, the Drug Prevention Policy, is provided to all Aviator College of Aeronautical Science & Technology students and employees annually.
-Pursuant to federal and state drug laws as well as the FAA regulations, students are prohibited from the unlawful manufacture, distribution, possession, sale or use of illicit/illegal drugs.
+Pursuant to federal and state drug laws as well as the FAA regulations, students are prohibited from the unlawful manufacture, distribution, possession, sale, or use of illicit/illegal drugs.

 Aviator College of Aeronautical Science & Technology also enforces state laws regarding underage drinking.
-This prohibition applies while on the property of the school or when participating in any institutional activity.
-Students or employees who violate this policy will be subject to disciplinary action up to, and including, expulsion from school or termination of employment and suspension of their FAA / EASA licenses.
+This prohibition applies while on the school's property or when participating in any institutional activity.
+Students or employees who violate this policy will be subject to disciplinary action, up to and including expulsion from school or termination of employment and suspension of their FAA / EASA licenses.
 The following excerpts are important facts that every student should know:

-- Employees and Students are prohibited from the unlawful manufacture, distribution, possession, or use of illicit drugs or alcohol while on the property of the school or when participating in any school activity.
-This prohibition applies while on the property of the school or when participating in any institution activity including flight training and time building outside the limit of the state. - All underage students are also subject to Florida State laws regarding alcohol consumption. - All students and employees are also subject to all Federal and State laws regarding illicit drug use. - Employees or students who violate this policy will be subject to disciplinary action up to and including expulsion.
-In addition to legal penalties, the record of a felony or conviction of a drug related crime can prevent a person from entering some careers. - Violations of this policy could result in the school losing its eligibility to receive funds or any other form of financial assistance under any federal program.
+- Employees and Students are prohibited from the unlawful manufacture, distribution, possession, or use of illicit drugs or alcohol while on the school's property or when participating in any school activity.
+This prohibition applies to any institutional activity, including flight training and time building, outside the limits of the state. - All underage students are also subject to Florida State laws regarding alcohol consumption. - All students and employees are also subject to all Federal and State laws regarding illicit drug use. - Employees or students who violate this policy will be subject to disciplinary action, including expulsion.
+In addition to legal penalties, a record of a felony or conviction of a drug-related crime can prevent a person from entering some careers. - Violations of this policy could result in the school losing its eligibility to receive funds or any other form of financial assistance under any federal program.
 Confidential help is available.

 Students with questions or concerns about drug and alcohol abuse should contact a school official immediately.
 Aviator College reserves the right to administer random drug testing and/or reasonable suspicion testing of its students.
-Students in violation of the Drug and Alcohol Policy will be dismissed and will not be eligible for readmission.
+Students violating the Drug and Alcohol Policy will be dismissed and ineligible for readmission.